Celebrate the Present

 Why would anyone want to celebrate evolution?
-What sane person would want to rejoice about extinction, sing about the struggle for survival, or delight in our descent from slime?
+What sane person would want to exuberate about extinction, sing about the struggle for survival, or delight in our descent from slime?

 For many people, the thought of evolution creates fear.
 Some see that the events of evolution are purely random and aimless, giving people the sense that existence is meaningless and that our lives ultimately have no purpose.
 Some fear that to believe that we are related to apes and algae is to give license to behave like chimps and pond scum.
 Others believe that because most species that have ever existed have gone extinct, the logical conclusion is that we, too, will become extinct.
 Others believe that “Survival of the Fittest” condones eugenics, Nazi-like genocide, and corporate greed.
 And for some, the worst blow of all is that evolution means that a benvolent God does not exist, contradicting their most strongly held convictions and eliminating their primary source of comfort.

 The Epic of Evolution is the scientific story of the cosmos told in a way that helps people find their place in the universe.
-While it presents scientific facts of our origins, it is a story infused with meaning that helps us makes sense of our place and purpose in the universe.
-In this way, it marries the facts of science with the meaning provided by philosophy, religion and our inherent abilities to create meaningful stories.
-This 13.7 billion year story of our universe offers us a vast, comprehensive and integrated perspective of the cosmos.
+While it presents scientific facts of our origins, it is a story infused with meaning that helps us makes sense of life.
+In this way, it marries the facts of science with the meaning provided by philosophy, religion, and our inherent abilities to create meaningful stories.
+This 13.8 billion-year story of our universe offers us a vast, comprehensive, and integrated perspective of the cosmos.
 Like any story, the Epic of Evolution helps us create meaning out of events and offers us guidance for our way into the future.

 Below are some of the many benefits of an evolution worldview:

 Understanding evolution is like having a map.
 This map offers clarity that helps you successfully navigate through life, avoiding rocks of frustration and whirlpools of despair.
 By seeing where we have come from we can best see where we are going.